 Manual Expense and Budget Tracking Procedures

-Anna Sun [00:09:04] Another big red flag is how they budget and report on actual expenses.
-I once worked at a startup company when I was doing my audit and found that the controller was using this huge spreadsheet to track the actual expenses versus budget for every single month.
+Another big red flag is how they budget and report on actual expenses.
+I worked at a startup company when I did my audit and found that the controller used this huge spreadsheet to track the actual expenses versus budget for every single month.

-But when it comes to using a tool like Procurify, it makes the process easier, because it has this real-time budget function where you can put in your budget, and you can see exactly how much you have the budget for this specific account!
+But when it comes to using a tool like Procurify, it makes the process easier.
+It has this real-time budget function where you can put in your budget, and you can see exactly how much you have the budget for this specific account!
 This is such a neat function which makes it very easy to track the spending.

 Q: Given that in your previous role as an auditor and you’ve seen so many ‘old-fashioned’ controllers along the way, how do you see them changing their processes or influencing them to look into other technological solutions?

-Anna Sun [00:11:06] For me, a lot of my friends are actually senior accountants who eventually moved on to become the controller of the company.
-A lot of them told me that they don’t want to rely on Excel anymore because it really doesn’t work – and in fact, every single day, they’re very open to trying new different software.
+A lot of my friends are actually senior accountants who moved on and became the controller of the company.
+A lot of them told me that they don’t want to rely on Excel anymore because it really doesn’t work.
+In fact, every single day, they’re very open to trying new different software.

 Q: What are some other tips and tricks you’d recommend to make month-end reconciliations or audits less painful?

-Another thing is that when you’re spending something, it’s best to describe what the expenses are for, because sometimes when we’re trying to record the expenses, we’re not sure why it was spent.
+Another thing is that when you’re spending something, it’s best to describe what the expenses are for.
+That’s because sometimes when we’re recording the expenses, we’re not sure why it was spent.
 When we see the expense report, it just comes with a receipt saying two dollars and fifty cents.
-But we don’t know – sometimes it could be just your own meal, or it could be a business meal, or it could be a part of a marketing expense.
+It could be your own meal, or it could be a business meal, or it could be a part of a marketing expense.
 The best practice is to write down the reason or explanation, like providing a general note on the expense.
 Having a record to explain why spending has occurred is so beneficial to make audits easier.